List of diplomatic missions of France

-This is a list of diplomatic missions of France, excluding honorary consulates.
+The French Republic has one of the world's largest diplomatic networks, and is a member of more multilateral organisations than any other country.

 France's permanent representation abroad began in the reign of Francis I, when in 1522 he sent a delegation to the Swiss.
 Despite its reduced presence following decolonization, France still has substantial influence throughout the world.

-France has one of the world's largest diplomatic networks and is a member of more multilateral organisations than any other country.
+Honorary consulates are excluded from this listing.